Shimon42/Cube3D/README.md

 		Changes
 	————————————————————————————————————
 	- Everything is good
-	- No Leaks
+	- No Leaks at all
-	- Tested on Mac OSX 10.14.6 and lower
+	- Fixed MinilibX Leaks
 	- Tested on xUbuntu 18.04.4

     ————————————————————————————————————